The Hangman (poem): Background and analysis

 … Though the poem on which the film is based has Holocaust parallels, the poet, Maurice Ogden, was actually writing about America during the McCarthy era.
 Ogden was an actor and writer who was denied work and persecuted by the House Un-American Activities Committee during the 1950's and early 60's for allegedly having been a member of the Communist Party many years earlier.

 Animated film

 In 1964, an animated 11-minute film was made by Les Goldman and Paul Julian.
 Herschel Bernardi narrated.
 The film was a co-winner of the Silver Sail award at the Locarno International Film Festival in 1964.

 Legacy

-Ogden's poem was set to music by Alison Krauss and Union Station and is the second song in their 2025 album Arcadia.
+Ogden's poem was set to music by Alison Krauss & Union Station and is the second song in their 2025 album Arcadia.

+The poem is often used in educational resources, using it to explore bystander behavior and the challenges of speaking up against injustice.